GLab/glab.github.io/manuals/dev/api_tutorial/executable_archive.md

 ## Continue

 The CLI may be a great tool to learn the usage of the API or to loop over elements, but accessing ToMaTo with a shell is not that intuitive.
-Instead of a shell, you may want to run automated scripts, or even integrate ToMaTo into a larget program.
+Instead of a shell, you may want to run automated scripts, or even integrate ToMaTo into a larger program.
 This is what the next tutorials are about.

 {:.alert alert-info}
 The next tutorials require at least a beginner-level knowledge of the Python programming language.
 If you are not familiar with it, you should work through the [Python tutorials](https://docs.python.org/2.7/tutorial/) now.